cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes Part 2 ✅.md

-# Upgrade to Rails 7.0.4 - Notes Part 2
+# Upgrade to Rails 7.0.4 - Notes Part 2 ✅

-This is a continuation of [[Upgrade to Rails 7.0.4 - Notes]]
+This is a continuation of [[Upgrade to Rails 7.0.4 - Notes ✅]]

 # Unsafe redirect to "https://www.getluna.com", pass allow_other_host: true to redirect anyway ✅